 With exception to any child still in “baby” form, my kids are playing quietly in their rooms.
 We taught them to do this when we transitioned them from crib to bed.
 When they wake up, they simply begin quietly playing.
 This is around 6:30 – 7 am.

-We taught them this by placing a toddler door lock on their door for safety reasons (I didn’t need to worry about a 20 month old wandering my house at night).
 When they got older and needed to use the bathroom, we removed the lock but the expectation remained the same: quietly play until we (mom or dad) come get you.
+Since this had always been the routine, it was easy to keep it in place.

 Want to start this process with your child?
 Try using an OK to Wake Clock.
 Let your child know they can’t leave their room until the clock turns green.
 It works.
 I know lots of friends who do this.

-So, I wake up and start getting dressed while my oldest two have independent playtime.
+I wake up and start getting dressed while my oldest two have independent playtime.
 They love this and I love this.
 My 21 month old is still in “baby form”, so he’s my morning get-ready helper and I’m cool with that.
+By about age 2, he had phased into the “stay in the room” system and I was able to get ready totally in peace.

-My whole day hinges on this – this sets the tone.
+My whole day hinges on this.
+It sets the tone.
 A clean and showered Mom who had a chance to start coffee and maybe make her bed, is a happy Mom.

 8 am (ish): Get the “Big” Kids – and tidy up